 The NYC Alternative Enforcement Program (AEP) is a crucial initiative aimed at addressing building violations and ensuring compliance with city regulations.
 This comprehensive guide will help property owners and tenants understand the AEP, its implications, and the steps necessary to avoid or exit the program.
 Many property owners find themselves overwhelmed by the complexities of building code enforcement and the potential for severe penalties.
 This article will provide insights into the AEP’s mechanisms, the causes of AEP listing, and a step-by-step remediation process to regain compliance.
 Additionally, we will explore the role of “property management” in ensuring adherence to regulations and offer guidance for tenants on navigating rental safety.

-The NYC Alternative Enforcement Program (AEP) is designed to address buildings with a history of significant violations, aiming to improve safety and compliance within the city.
+The NYC Alternative Enforcement Program (AEP) is designed to address buildings with a history of significant violations, aiming to improve safety and compliance within the city through building compliance and violation resolution.
 The program targets properties that have accumulated multiple violations, often leading to increased scrutiny from the NYC Department of Buildings.
 The AEP serves as a mechanism to enforce compliance with building codes, ensuring that property owners take necessary actions to rectify violations.
 This initiative not only impacts property owners but also affects tenants, who may face unsafe living conditions due to unresolved issues.
 Understanding the AEP is essential for both parties to navigate the complexities of building management and compliance effectively.

 Several factors can lead to a property being listed under the AEP, primarily revolving around building violations and conditions.
 Common causes include: